Marsha Wilson Chall

-Marsha Wilson Chall (born November 7, 1953) is an American educator and author of children's picture books.
+Marsha Wilson Chall (November 7, 1953 – March 29, 2026) was an American educator and author of children's picture books.
 Several of her books were inspired by her home state of Minnesota.

-Biography
+Life and career

 Early life and education

 Chall was born in Minneapolis, Minnesota on November 7, 1953.
 She was an only child.
 She earned a Bachelor of Science from Drake University in 1975 and a Master of Arts from the University of Minnesota in 1984.

 Career

 Chall published her first book, Mattie, in 1992.
 She received a Smithsonian Notable Children's Book citation in 2000 for Bonaparte.
 Bonaparte received a starred review from Publishers Weekly, which said the book was "fresh as a newly baked croissant" and "Chall's narrative strikes just the right balance between humor and feelings of loss in this captivating dog-loses-boy, dog-gets-boy tale".

-Chall works at Metropolitan State University as an adult literacy instructor.
+She worked at Metropolitan State University as an adult literacy instructor.

-Personal life
+Personal life and death

-Chall is married and has two children.
-She lives on a farm near Minneapolis.
+Chall was married and had two children.
+She lived on a farm near Minneapolis.
+She died on March 29, 2026, at the age of 72.